Egypt men's national under-21 handball team

-The Egypt men's national under-21 handball team is the under-21s national team representing Egypt in the international handball competitions and is controlled by the Egyptian Handball Federation.
+The Egypt men's national under-21 handball team is the under-21s national team representing Egypt in international handball competitions and is controlled by the Egyptian Handball Federation.

 History

 The Egypt junior handball team has participated in several junior's handball competitions and the first appearance was in the inaugural African Men's Junior Handball Championship in 1980 in Nigeria the team placed fourth, two years later in 1982 in Benin the Egyptian captured the first African and international title and have qualified to the 1983 IHF Men's Junior World Championship sow the first appearance was for good to gain experiences the Egyptian finished in the 13th rank.

 In the African championship Egypt continued the domination that was normal for them but in the IHF Men's Junior World Championship they were still far from the strongest European team's level.

 In 1993 Egypt was the host country.

 The Egyptians exploited the home court advantage and found their way to the final match again the Denmark where they won it by 22–19 and then Egypt became the World Champions.